Devastus/OpenComputers-Programs/README.md

 Applications 'n stuff made to be used in Minecraft mod "OpenComputers"

 ### spm/
-Simple Package Manager - for free repository-of-choice package managing
+Simple Package Manager - for simple, free repository-of-choice package managing

-### tabgui/
-A hybrid GUI library specifically made for applications that separate pages in tabs

 ### simplereactor/
 A very basic control panel & auto-controller for passively-cooled ExtremeReactors / BigReactors